 December 16, 1929, Deputy Sheriff Thomas C. Tackett, Pike County Sheriff’s Office, died when he and another man investigated a car that was stopped in the middle of a roadway.
 As the two approached the car, Deputy Tackett’s friend observed one of the men inside the vehicle hiding a gun behind his back.

-December 16, 1950, Kentucky played a much-anticipated game versus Kansas when Bill Spivey matched up against Jayhawks center Clyde Lovellette.
+December 16, 1950, Kentucky played a much-anticipated game versus Kansas, the 1st time the two schools competed in basketball.
+Bill Spivey matched up against Jayhawks center Clyde Lovellette.
 The Wildcats won by 29 points as Spivey outplayed Lovellette in what he later called the best performance of his college career.
-After one steal, he drove to the Kansas basket and did a slam dunk; a rare feat for Kentucky basketball at the time, as Rupp instructed players not to dunk during games.
+After one steal, he drove to the Kansas basket for a slam dunk, a rare feat for Kentucky basketball, as Rupp instructed players not to dunk during games.

 December 16, 1970, in the ongoing legal turf battle over the 1968 Kentucky Derby disqualification, the Kentucky State Racing Commission announced they would appeal a court decision that gave the winner’s purse to Dancer’s Image.